PEXANE2/azure-docs.tr-tr/articles/dns/dns-for-azure-services.md

 ---
-title: Diğer Azure Hizmetleri ile Azure DNS kullanma | Microsoft Docs
+title: Use Azure DNS with other Azure services
-description: Azure DNS'yi diğer Azure Hizmetleri için adlarını çözümlemek için kullanmayı öğrenme
+description: In this learning path, get started on how to use Azure DNS to resolve names for other Azure services
 services: dns
 documentationcenter: na
-author: vhorne
+author: asudbring
-manager: jeconnoc
+manager: kumudD
-editor: ''
 tags: azure dns
 ms.assetid: e9b5eb94-7984-4640-9930-564bb9e82b78
 ms.service: dns